Sakarah/GeneTipe/README.md

 Doing so you give your function a unique name that can be referred later to retrieve the function with `HookingPoint.get "name"`.
 This name is usually taken directly from the configuration file to enable the user to choose which function to use.

-You can also create your own hooking points to make your module extensible itself.
+You can also create your own hooking points to make your modules extensible.
-You found this strategy in genetic type plugins which have to create specific hooking points for their individual type.
+You will have to use this strategy in evolver implementation which have to create specific hooking points for the genetic operators related to their individual type.

 # Included implementations
 For our researches we have to work with concrete examples of genetic algorithms.